datanav/docs/configuration.rst

    * - ``include_previous_versions``
      - Boolean
      - If the ``include_previous_versions`` flag is set to ``false``, the data source will only return the latest version of any entity for any unique ``_id`` value in the dataset.
-The default behaviour is to return all entities recorded in the dataset in-order without considering the contents of the ``_id`` property.
+This is the default behaviour.
-     - true
+     - false
      -

 The union dataset source